wangkaikaikai/SCIP-system/README.md

 - Hardware initialization
 - Sensor configuration
-- ECG, SCG, respiratory, PPG, or other physiological data acquisition
+- ECG, SCG data acquisition
 - Data buffering and packaging
 - Bluetooth communication with the Android application
-- NFC-related communication if enabled
 - System status monitoring
-- Low-power or battery-related control
+- Low-power control

 The firmware should be uploaded to the SCIP hardware after compiling with the corresponding embedded development environment.

-> **Note:** Please check the files inside `SCIP Firmware.zip` for the exact development framework, such as ESP-IDF, Arduino, PlatformIO, Keil, or other supported toolchains.
+> **Note:** Please check the files inside `SCIP Firmware.zip` for the exact development framework: PlatformIO.

 ---